 - Lower heat and simmer about 20-25 minutes.

-- Add the kale and cook until it is wilted, about 5 more minutes.
+- Add the kale and lemon juice and cook until the kale is wilted, about 5 more minutes.

 - Stir in the dash of cinnamon and serve.